syscl/EnableLidWake/README.md

 EnableLidWake
 ====

 This kext (actually Lilu friend) provides you the ability to fix the lid wake issue after resuming from sleep on macOS.
-Comparing the previous binary patch, new ```EnableLidWake (v3.4+) ``` gives you a more natural and effective way to fix the internal display sleep issue in memory.
+Comparing the previous binary patch, ```EnableLidWake (v3.4+) ``` gives you a more natural, effective and general way to fix the internal display sleep issue in memory.

 ####  Requriments